Teams update process

 Can admins deploy updates instead of Teams auto-updating?

-Teams does not give admins the ability to deploy updates through any delivery mechanism.
+Teams doesn't give admins the ability to deploy updates through any delivery mechanism.

 As a modern online service, the Teams client auto-updates every two weeks.
 Because Teams is governed by the Modern Lifecycle Policy, it's expected that users remain on the most up-to-date version of the desktop client.
-This ensures that users have the latest capabilities, performance enhancements, security, and service reliability.
+Auto-updates ensure that users have the latest capabilities, performance enhancements, security, and service reliability.

 Teams desktop clients on Government Clouds currently have an exception to this servicing agreement until further notice.